MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/renderoperator.md

 | `timepivot`        | Interactive navigation over the events time-line (pivoting on time axis)|  |

 > [!NOTE]
-> The ladderchart, pivotchart, and timepivot visualizations can be used in Kusto Explorer but are not available in the Azure Data Explorer Web UI.
+> The ladderchart, pivotchart, and timepivot visualizations can be used in Kusto.Explorer but are not available in the Azure Data Explorer Web UI.

 ::: zone-end